TomFarley/air/docs/sphinx/source/usage/exercise.rst

 This is achieved by adding a new row to the appropriate file (e.g. air_calib/mast_u/calcam_calibs-mast_u-rit-defaults.csv).
 Specify:

 #.
-The stand *and* end (inclusive) shot range numbers for which the calibration should be used.
+The start *and* end (inclusive) shot range numbers for which the calibration should be used.
 Ensure the shot range
    doesn't overlap with that specified in any other rows as this will result in an error when the file is read.
 By specifying the end shot it is possible to leave shot ranges without a specified calibration file, so that trying to analyse a shot without a valid calibration will raise an error and prompt the user to produce a new calibration.